 This refers to clothes that stand the test of time.
 The fashion for these clothes never go out of style.
 They will be made of expensive quality fabrics and shows top-notch workmanship.
 They can be worn through many seasons without them looking out of fashion or dated

-This is fashion which is mass produced for the masses at a cheaper price.
+This is a fashion that is mass-produced for the masses at a cheaper price.
 Also called Affordable fashion, this is mostly aimed at a younger generation who craves for latest styles at a lesser cost.
 Cheap quality fabric and compromises in production results in the reduction of prices

 A short-lived fashion, usually lasting as short as a few days or at the most a few months